-Developments of single-family and duplex homes intended for 100% tenant ownership at the end of the 15-year compliance period will receive 5 points.
+Developments of single-family and duplex homes intended for one hundred percent (100%) tenant ownership at the end of the fifteen-15-year compliance period will receive five (5) points.
 To qualify for the points, the owner must provide a detailed tenant ownership plan that complies with the Internal Revenue Code and is acceptable to MHDC.
-Additional details are provided within MHDC's "Homeownership Policy."
+Additional details are provided within MHDC Form 1500:'s "Homeownership Policy."
 Homeownership must apply to the entire development.

-Housing Priorities
+Housing Priorities 0 - 10 pPoints

-Applicants are only eligible to receive points under one the following housing priorities: Service Enriched or Set-Aside Preference.
-Applicants may submit a proposal that meets both Service Enriched and Set-Aside Preference Priorities, but points will only be awarded to the highest scoring priority that meets all requirements, for a maximum of 10 points available in this priority.
+Applicants may submit a proposal that meets one or both Service-Enriched and Set-Aside Preference Priorities, but points will only be awarded to the highest scoring priority that meets all requirements, for a maximum of ten (10) points available in this priority.

 Housing Priority Category Maximum Points Possible

-Service Enriched 5
+Service- - Enriched 10

 Set-Aside Preference 10

-Service Enriched
+Service--Enriched